Paula967/Atos_AutomationExcercise_Task1_Paula/README.md

 ```
 mvn test
 ```
 Test results and ExtentReports will be available in the `test-output` directory.
+Log files are generated in `test-output/Logs` for detailed execution traces.

 ## Test Data
 Test scenarios use data from JSON files in `src/test/resources` for addresses, credit cards, products, and more.
 You can modify these files to add or update test cases.

+## Logging
+All test actions and important events are logged using Log4j2, making it easier to debug, monitor, and maintain the test suite.
+Log files are stored in `test-output/Logs`.

 ## Reporting
 After running tests, detailed HTML reports are generated in the `test-output` folder for easy review of test outcomes.